 Simple Fixes Can Save Money

-Stay ahead of building updates that might be costing you money, like poorly sealed windows or doors, leaky faucets, and clogged heater and air conditioner filters that could be preventing your HVAC units from running as efficiently as possible.
-Share simple tips with your renters, including the benefits of unplugging unused devices and washing clothes in cold water so they can be empowered to make better decisions.
-You could even offer an incentive to residents who consistently consume less energy in the form of a gift card or community perk to encourage low energy use.
+Stay ahead of building updates that might be costing you money.
+Things like poorly sealed windows or doors, leaky faucets, and clogged heater and air conditioner filters could be preventing your HVAC units from running as efficiently as possible.
+Share simple tips with your renters, including the benefits of unplugging unused devices and washing clothes in cold water.
+You could even offer an incentive to residents who consistently consume less energy to encourage low energy use.

 Create A Space to Compost

 On average, a typical household produces around 650 lbs. of organic trash a year.
 By composting, that waste can be removed from landfills and repurposed into free fertilizer for houseplants and gardens.
-Section a corner of your property and install a compost bin and provide containers to tenants to collect compostable materials in their induvial units.
+Section a corner of your property and install a compost bin.
+Then, provide containers to tenants to collect compostable materials in their induvial units.
 If an on-site compost station isn’t an option, consider working with a local group to collect your building’s organic waste.
-To learn more about establishing a garden at your property where this fresh fertilizer can be used, read our blog post Grow your community with Gardening.
+To learn more about establishing a garden at your property where this fresh fertilizer can be used, read our blog post about Growing Your Community with Gardening.

-Many renters consider sustainability a priority when looking for housing, and offering green rental solutions will only become more pressing in the future.
+Many renters consider sustainability a priority when looking for housing.
+So, offering green rental solutions will only become more pressing in the future.
 By taking steps today to make your property a little greener, you’ll illustrate your commitment to sustainability, save money, and create a better, cleaner property.